Identity Confusion & The Church

 Eating Disorders

-Eating disorders, which can manifest in both insufficient and excessive food intake, are experienced by nearly 5 percent of people worldwide.
-Research shows that more than 90 percent of those who have eating disorders are between the ages of 15-25.
-Anorexia nervosa, bulimia nervosa, and binge eating are the three common eating disorders.
+Eating disorders, which include insufficient and excessive food intake, affect nearly 5% of the global population.
+Research indicates that over 90% of those affected are between the ages of 15 and 25.
+The three most common eating disorders are anorexia nervosa, bulimia nervosa, and binge eating disorder.

 Anger